Search is the main channel of app discovery and can become a powerful way to increase installs… Don’t forget!

 Short description (Google Play Store)

-It has already become a common sense to include keywords to the short description, but don’t repeat the ones that you have already included in your app name.
+It has already become a common sense to include keywords to the short description, but don’t repeat the ones that you have already included in your Title.

 In Apple App Store, the description doesn’t affect the search ASO (just the Conversion Rate to install), but in Google Play, instead, the description is affecting the search.
-So if you want to boost app downloads, make the best use of it!
+So if you want to boost installs, make the best use of it!

 The description also plays a role in Conversion Rate Optimization, so keep it organized and informative for those who will actually take a look.
 Include website, support and social media links to build trust.